The easiest approach is to follow our related Convert EXE to MSI - Create an MSI package from EXE tutorial.

 The following article uses options that are available starting with the Professional edition and project type.

-1. In Product Details Tab (Product Details Page) under "Add or Remove Programs (Control Panel)" group, uncheck the "Register product with Windows Installer" option.
+1. In Product Details Tab (Product Details Page) under the "Add or Remove Programs (Control Panel)" group, uncheck the "Register product with Windows Installer" option.
 We don't want the wrapper to appear in "Control Panel" -> "Add or Remove Programs" as an installed program.

 3. Create a BAT file (e.g. Your_File.bat) with the following content and add it in the Files and Folders Page: